francoisschwarzentruber/turing-machine-language/README.md

 # Turing machine language
-This repository contains a Turing machine simulator for programs written in TML, see https://francoisschwarzentruber.github.io/tml/.
+This repository contains a Turing machine simulator for programs written in a somehow high-level language called TML, see https://francoisschwarzentruber.github.io/turing-machine-language.
 TML is a (somehow) high-level language to describe programs running on Turing machines.
 The project TML can be seen a sort of C for Turing machines.
 The aim is pedagogical.
 In particular, this tool implements:
 - [X] a non-deterministic machine for 3-coloring
 - [X] Dijkstra's algorithm
 - [ ] a non-deterministic machine for SAT